Documentation

 • Vehicle positions update instantly as new GPS data arrives

-• Popup and details drawer refresh automatically when the selected vehicle reports a new position
+• Status card refreshes automatically when the selected vehicle reports a new position

 • Travel paths extend in real-time as vehicles move